jdiazcano/cfg4k/README.md

 ## Loaders
 1. DefaultConfigLoader: This loader can take static map or vararg of pairs to create a loader from it.
-1. JsonConfigLoader: Load the properties from a Json file, an URL must be provided.
+1. JsonConfigLoader: Load the properties from a Json file.
 1. PropertyConfigLoader: Load the properties from a Java properties file.
 1. EnvironmentConfigLoader: Load the properties from the Environment Variables.
 This will transform the environment variables so they can be used inside the project and stay consistent with the rest of the properties.
 For example having the variable `GLOBAL_URL` will result in the property `global.url`
     1. `_` will become `.`